Common myths about electric vehicles

 One of the biggest advantages of switching to an electric vehicle is the cost savings due to less maintenance.
 There are fewer moving parts inside the vehicle which means less wear and tear – saving you money.

 One study from Consumer Reports showed that an average EV user can expect to save $4,600 in maintenance over the lifetime of the vehicle.
-In addition, you spend less time looking for and sitting at the mechanic.
+In addition, you spend less time looking for and going to the mechanic.

 Myth #8: EVs are slow.